WELCOME TO GONFALON6

 Stay in the heart of Rome

 Opposite we find the Oratory of the Gonfalone, built in 1544 and initially dedicated to Ss.
-Peter and Paul is entrusted precisely to the aforementioned Confraternity of the Gonfalone, the interior houses precious paintings depicting the “Stories of the Passion of Christ”; We recommend our guests to visit it, if they have the opportunity, during their stay.
+Peter and Paul is entrusted precisely to the aforementioned Confraternity of the Gonfalone, the interior holds precious paintings depicting the “Stories of the Passion of Christ.”
+Since 1960 the oratory has been home to the Roman Polyphonic Choir, which periodically holds concerts there with orchestras and live music.
+The building stands on the ancient site where the Church of the Saints once stood.

 Within walking distance of us.